Methadone Clinics in Connecticut

 Chemical Abuse Services Agency Inc (casa)/iop - Bridgeport, CT

-Chemical Abuse Services Agency Inc casa/iop is a methadone clinic in Bridgeport, CT in the 06608 zip area.
+Chemical Abuse Services Agency Inc casa/iop is a methadone addiction treatment center in Bridgeport, CT in the 06608 zip area.

 Address: 592 Kossuth Street, Bridgeport, CT 06608 in Fairfield County